Pulpo a la Plancha con Patatas y Pimentón

 Notes

-Grocery store paprika is dried with hot air, whereas Pimentón de la Vera is slowly smoked over oak fires in Extremadura.
-Sherry vinegar brings a deep, nutty, oxidative acidity that simple red wine vinegar cannot touch.
-If you substitute these, you will not recreate the dish your favorite tapas bar puts on the plate.
+Grocery store paprika is dried with hot air; Pimentón de la Vera is oak-smoked for two weeks.
+Sherry vinegar brings an oxidative depth that red wine vinegar lacks.
+Without them, you are making a decent seafood dish, but you are not recreating the tapas bar experience.